About Our Pastor

-It is this kind of pointed, colorful oratory that makes The Reverend Cleveland A. Thompson’s sermons so memorable.
+It is this kind of pointed, colorful oratory that makes The Bishop Cleveland A. Thompson’s sermons so memorable.
 Humor is typically the tip of his sword, along with universal, real-world applications of biblical precepts that help reveal truth and God’s saving grace to us in new ways.
 “Before the airline would allow me to travel from point A to point B, I first had to take responsibility for my own bag,”

-Reverend Thompson said, preaching that morning about discipleship and personal accountability, jabbing a cautionary finger at his Emmanuel family, “Check your bags.”
+Bishop Thompson said, preaching that morning about discipleship and personal accountability, jabbing a cautionary finger at his Emmanuel family, “Check your bags.”

 “Miracles often happen in quiet spaces.
 Not in the glare of celebrity or even in the comfort of luxury.
 But among the poor and desperate.
 Among the homeless, in a garage, in the cold.
 David asked, ‘Who is this King of glory?’”

 “The black church in America is being challenged to define and, in some cases, re-define itself in these challenging times,” Bishop Thompson says.
 “It’s no longer good enough to just come in here once a week and go through the motions.”
 The church, once the center of African American life, must now earn its place by being relevant and productive.
 “Emmanuel’s ministry focuses on three key areas of healthy and productive Christian life: Spiritual Development, Temple Restoration and Community Involvement.
 The three are interlinked, each one empowering the next.”